by Adam Lynton

-A popular choice is the M Carbon exterior package, which replaces all gloss black exterior trimming with carbon fiber pieces for $5,400.
+A popular choice is the M Carbon exterior package, which replaces all gloss black exterior trimming with carbon fiber pieces, adding $5,400 to the BMW M8's price.
 A Bowers and Wilkins surround sound system can be fitted for $3,400, and if performance is your thing, you can have carbon-ceramic brakes or the M Driver's package for $8,150 and $2,500 respectively, the latter of which will increase top speed to 190 mph and give you a day of advanced driving instruction.

 If you're already able to afford an M8, you may as well go balls to the wall and splash out on the Competition.
 The extra suspension upgrades don't excessively detract from the comfort of the car, thanks to adaptive damping.
 You also get a better exhaust system, and, most importantly, bragging rights to the most powerful production BMW road car ever made.
 Fitted with the optional M Carbon package, the M8 Competition ticks all the boxes for a mean road presence while subtly displaying a hint of flamboyance and performance potential.
 We'd also tick the M Driver's package, not so much for the higher top speed, but more for the included on-the-limit driving lessons.